tsladecek/isv_cnv/README.md

 1. Create conda environment
 - we recommend using conda for best chance of reproducibility.
 The versions of all of the packages are listed in the `environment.yml` file
+- The scripts will likely only work on a `linux machine`
 ```
 conda env create --file environment.yml